Project docs and landing pages

 The foundation-facing documents that explain how meaning stays public and why sponsors do not buy semantics.

-Open governance repoThe public artifact contracts, mapping methodology, control-boundary metadata, source-availability notes, and exact-anchor review pilots.
+Open governance repoThe public artifact contracts, mapping methodology, control-boundary metadata, source-availability notes, exact-anchor review pilots, actor trust-policy registry, and the machine-readable framework priority and coverage layer.

-Open conformance repoThe public schema surface for typed evidence claims, signer metadata, provenance, freshness, and control-mapped payloads.
+Open conformance repoThe public schema surface for typed evidence claims, actor and signer metadata, trust-policy references, provenance, freshness, and control-mapped payloads.

 Open Lean repoThe quickest external entry point is the organization root if you want issues, stars, repo metadata, and the public project map in one place.